vp2587/p8105_final/p8105_final_proposal.md

 December 1-6: Review and finalize the project for submission.

-December 6-11: Review and finalize the project for submission.
+December 6-11: Prepare presentation for in-class discussion of projects.